lucapette/website/content/writing/an-illiterate-guide-to-classical-music.md

 Abbado](https://en.wikipedia.org/wiki/Claudio_Abbado).
 Now it's my favourite overture!

 An important thing to note: when it comes to orchestras, conductors act as performers in a solo composition.
-Whichi is the reason why being a conductor is such a big deal.
+Which is the reason why being a conductor is such a big deal.

 ### Record labels